makinacorpus/django-tracking-fields/README.rst

 Requirements
 ------------

-* Django 2.1.2: See version 0.1 for earlier version of Django.
+* Django 1.11: See older versions for earlier version of Django.
 * django-cuser: Only if you want to track which user made the modifications.

 Quick start